 We will also record Lange's performance for "on demand" viewing.

-In Person attendance requires proof of full vaccination, and masks.
+In Person attendance currently requires the wearing of masks.
 Read LNT's full covid-safety protocols statement.

 How did Willem Lange get that script used by Dickens himself?
 Another performer found the script in a Boston bookstore in 1903, and Lange recorded that version while in college and typed the roughly 30-page script for his own use!